Idaho: History

 Idaho was one of the hardest hit of the Pacific Northwest states during the Great Depression.
-Prices plummeted for Idaho's major crops: in 1932 a bushel of potatoes brought only ten cents compared to $1.51 in 1919, while Idaho farmers saw their annual income of $686 in 1929 drop to $250 by 1932.
+Prices plummeted for Idaho's major crops: in 1932 a bushel of potatoes brought only ten cents compared to 1919 for $1.51, while Idaho farmers saw their annual income of $685 in 1929 drop to $250 by 1932.

-In recent years, Idaho has expanded its commercial base as a tourism and agricultural state to include science and technology industries.
-Science and technology have become the largest single economic center (over 25% of the state's total revenue) within the state and are greater than agriculture, forestry and mining combined.
+Between 1991 and 2002, Idaho expanded its commercial base to include the science and technology sector which accounted for over 25% of its gross state product in 2001.

 During the COVID-19 pandemic, Idaho enacted statewide crisis standards of care as COVID-19 patients overwhelmed hospitals.
 The state had one of the lowest vaccination rates in the country as of mid-October 2021.

 Geography

 Idaho shares a border with six U.S. states and one Canadian province.
 The states of Washington and Oregon are to the west, Nevada and Utah are to the south, and Montana and Wyoming are to the east.
 Idaho also shares a short border with the Canadian province of British Columbia to the north.